jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 The exported report includes:

-- `schemaVersion: 2` so reports from the old and corrected collectors are distinguishable.
+- `schemaVersion: 3` so reports from earlier collectors are distinguishable.
 - Overall query counts, database time, errors, slow queries, and query rates.
 - Read, write, transaction, and other-operation counts.
 - Rows returned and rows directly affected by writes.
 - Context invocation counts, elapsed time, and queries per completed invocation.
+- Attributed versus uncategorized query counts and the overall attribution rate.
 - SQL grouped by a stable fingerprint of the full normalized statement.
 - A context-plus-SQL breakdown showing which statement each route or loop generated.
+- Cache accesses, hits, misses, in-flight reuse, loads, invalidations, and hit rate.
 - Recent slow queries with their operation, fingerprint, context, and row counts.

 Context attribution is active only while the route or robot-loop invocation is running.
 Timers and websocket callbacks that outlive their originating startup function are recorded as `uncategorized` instead of being incorrectly attributed to startup for the rest of the process lifetime.